Harmonic Convolutional Networks based on Discrete Cosine Transform: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the ADAPT Centre for Digital Content Technology funded under the SFI Research Centres Programme (Grant 13/RC/2106) and co-funded under the European Regional Development Fund.
-We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan Xp GPUs.
+This research was conducted with the financial support of Science Foundation Ireland under Grant Agreement No. 13/RC/2106 and 13/RC/2106\_P2 at the ADAPT SFI Research Centre at Trinity College Dublin, Maynooth University and Dublin City University.
+ADAPT, the SFI Research Centre for AI-Driven Digital Content Technology, is funded by Science Foundation Ireland through the SFI Research Centres Programme.
+We gratefully acknowledge the support of NVIDIA Corporation with the donation of GPUs.